What Is a Gold IRA?

 Money is not a client of any investment adviser featured on this page.
 The information provided on this page is for educational purposes only and is not intended as investment advice.
 Money does not offer advisory services.

-A gold IRA is a specific type of individual retirement account called a self-directed IRA.
-It is similar to a traditional IRA that might hold stocks, bonds or mutual funds.
-A self-directed IRA confers the same tax benefits as a traditional IRA but allows you to hold precious metals and other alternative assets in compliance with IRS regulations.
+A gold IRA is a specific type of self-directed individual retirement account.
+It is similar to a normal IRA in that might hold stocks, ETFs, bonds or mutual funds, and self-directed IRAs confer the same tax benefits as IRAs, whether they are traditional or Roth.
+However, unlike conventional IRAs, a gold IRA allows you to hold precious metals and other alternative assets in compliance with IRS regulations.

-Learn everything you need to know about what is a gold IRA in this guide, including how to open one, how to fund it and why you might want to invest some of your nest egg in precious metals using this method.
+In this guide, you can learn everything you need to know about gold IRAs, including how to open one, how to fund it and why you might want to invest some of your nest egg in precious metals using this method.

 Gold IRA: What It Is and How Does It Work